You can search this SPD section by section or click here to create a single searchable document.

 Physician

-Means acting within the scope of his or her license and holding the degree of Doctor of Medicine (M.D.), Doctor of Osteopathy (D.O.), Doctor of Dental Surgery (D.D.S.), Doctor of Podiatry (D.P.M.), Doctor of Optometry (O.D.), or Doctor of Chiropractic (D.C.), or who is duly licensed as an Orthoptist, a Physician Assistant or Nurse Practitioner.
+Acting within the scope of his or her license and holding the degree of Doctor of Medicine (M.D.), Doctor of Osteopathy (D.O.), Doctor of Dental Surgery (D.D.S.), Doctor of Podiatry (D.P.M.), Doctor of Optometry (O.D.), or Doctor of Chiropractic (D.C.), or who is duly licensed as an Orthoptist, a Physician Assistant or Nurse Practitioner.
 Primary Care Physician means a Physician engaged in general practice, family practice, internal medicine, pediatrics or obstetrics/gynecology who provides basic health services to covered persons.

 Plan benefits

-Means the medical services, hospital services, and other services and care to which a plan participant is entitled, as described in this booklet.
+The medical services, hospital services, and other services and care to which a plan participant is entitled, as described in this booklet.

 Plan participant

-Means a retiree or covered family member.
+A retiree or covered family member.

 Primary Care Physician (PCP)

-Means a Physician engaged in general practice, family practice, internal medicine, pediatrics or obstetrics/gynecology who provides basic health services to covered persons, initiates their referral for specialist care, and maintains continuity of patient care.
+A Physician engaged in general practice, family practice, internal medicine, pediatrics or obstetrics/gynecology who provides basic health services to covered persons, initiates their referral for specialist care, and maintains continuity of patient care.
 Physician groups, nurse practitioners and physician assistants cannot be PCPs.

 Private duty nursing